modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-3.md

 According to Piaget and Garcia (1989) there are seven elements that characterize a scientific theory: the following four Aspects (A) and three Factors (F):

+!!!
+Bug""

     A1: *Type of questions to be addressed by the theory.*

     A2: *Type of non-demonstrated premises that are implicitly or explicitly accepted.*

     A3: *Type of relationships between theory and experience.*

     A4: *Role of mathematics in the formulation of a physical theory.*

     F1: *Methodology or procedure employed in the analysis of facts and in the verification of hypothesis.*

     F2: *Epistemological points of view characterizing general concepts in connection with experimental facts.*

     F3: *Building of a coherent system that logically integrates facts and concepts.*

 ### Descriptions of motion according to Kepler, Galileo, Newton, and Einstein.